All Episodes

 And that needs to change.

-Flat out needs to change, which leads me to these three stories on the same event I was Telling you about.
+Flat out needs to change, which leads me to these three stories on the same event I was telling you about.

-One that allowed government to claim private property for economic development, and another that stripped Kentucky courthouses of the Ten Commandments.
+Congressional Republicans announced efforts on Thursday, directed at overturning two recent Supreme Court decisions, one that allowed government to claim private property for economic development, and another that stripped Kentucky courthouses of the Ten Commandments.

 Both of these decisions are simply outrageous.

-An assault on the fed your elected officials who plan on exercising their third amend a third uh Article III rights in the U.S. Constitution, according to the left is assaulting the judiciary.
+An assault on the federal your elected officials who plan on exercising their third amend third Article III rights in the U.S. Constitution, according to the left, is assaulting the judiciary because the judiciary to these people is God.

 The Supreme Court is God.

-God has nine heads, and God just lost a head today.
+God has nine heads and God just lost a head today.

 And the left has to make sure their God has nine heads with at least five of them on their side.